bitfield/script/README.md

 // Output: open doesnt_exist.txt: no such file or directory
 ```

-`CountLines()` is another useful sink, which simply returns the number of lines read from the pipe.
+`CountLines()` is another useful sink, that simply returns the number of lines read from the pipe.

 # Closing pipes

 If you've dealt with files in Go before, you'll know that you need to _close_ the file once you've finished with it.
-Otherwise, the program will retain what's called a _file handle_ (the kernel data structure which represents an open file).
-There is a limit to the total number of open file handles for a given program, and for the system as a whole, so a program which leaks file handles will eventually crash, and will waste resources in the meantime.
+Otherwise, the program will retain what's called a _file handle_ (the kernel data structure that represents an open file).
+There is a limit to the total number of open file handles for a given program, and for the system as a whole, so a program that leaks file handles will eventually crash, and will waste resources in the meantime.

-Files aren't the only things which need to be closed after reading: so do network connections, HTTP response bodies, and so on.
+Files aren't the only things that need to be closed after reading: so do network connections, HTTP response bodies, and so on.

 How does `script` handle this?
 Simple.
 The data source associated with a pipe will be automatically closed once it is read completely.
-Therefore, calling any sink method which reads the pipe to completion (such as `String()`) will close its data source.
+Therefore, calling any sink method that reads the pipe to completion (such as `String()`) will close its data source.
 The only case in which you need to call `Close()` on a pipe is when you don't read from it, or you don't read it to completion.

 If the pipe was created from something that doesn't need to be closed, such as a string, then calling `Close()` simply does nothing.

-This is implemented using a type called `ReadAutoCloser`, which takes an `io.Reader` and wraps it so that:
+This is implemented using a type called `ReadAutoCloser`, that takes an `io.Reader` and wraps it so that:

 1. it is always safe to close (if it's not a closable resource, it will be wrapped in an `ioutil.NopCloser` to make it one), and
 2. it is closed automatically once read to completion (specifically, once the `Read()` call on it returns `io.EOF`).